KristinaRiemer/MassResponseToTemp/DataLocation.md

 Abiotic data:
 -----------
 Need temperature data.
 Requirements:

-1. Determine temperature using latitude/longitude data
+1. Determine temperature using latitude/longitude and date?
 2. County-level at minimum
 3. Need temperature data that goes back to 1950s at minimum
 4. Be able to put data into R